vennd/vennd/README.md

 ============
 The Linux installation guide can be found at https://github.com/whoisjeremylam/vennd/blob/master/doc/linux_install.md

-The Windows installation guide can be found at https://github.com/whoisjeremylam/vennd/blob/master/doc/windows_install.md
+Windows installation has not been tested.
+Pull requests would be gladly accepted for https://github.com/whoisjeremylam/vennd/blob/master/doc/windows_install.md

 Configuration